The Serial: Background

-Many of the characters in The Serial also speak a particular jargon or lexicon, saying words and phrases like "flash on" (a phrasal verb meaning "to have a sudden insight about", as in "I really flashed on that"), "Really" (to signify assent), and others.
+Characters in The Serial speak using a distinctive jargon or lexicon, saying words and phrases like "flash on" (a phrasal verb meaning "to have a sudden insight about" as in "I really flashed on that"), and "Really" (to signify assent).
+In disagreeing with Harvey about just how open their open marriage should be, Kate felt that they "hadn't finalized the parameters of their own interface".
+McFadden termed herself "an incurable eavesdropper", who began jotting down phrases she overheard after moving to Marin with her husband and daughter in the early 1970s.